-The notes will initially be limited to \$350,000,000 in aggregate principal amount and will mature on , 2006.
+The notes will initially be limited to \$400,000,000 in aggregate principal amount and will mature on August 15, 2006.
 The notes will constitute senior debt and will rank pari passu with all other unsecured and unsubordinated indebtedness of Alliance Capital, subject to certain statutory exceptions in the event of liquidation upon insolvency.
 The notes will be issued in fully registered form only, in denominations of \$1,000 and multiples thereof.
 Principal of, and interest on, the notes will be payable, and the transfer of notes will be registrable, through the depositary as described below.
-We may create and issue additional notes with the same terms as the notes offered hereby so that the additional notes will form a single series with the notes.
+We may create and issue additional notes will form a single series with the notes.